wp-plugins/widget-wrangler/README.txt

 * Control Widget visibility on any page (or post type)
 * Shortcodes for Widgets
 * Compatible with almost any existing Wordpress Widget

-= Survey =

-I've been working on an upgrade and would like to know how you use Widget Wrangler.
-Please [take my survey](https://docs.google.com/forms/d/1QOeLERlwWfUEWGe4o857RjgFvhkh54kOZfr5NJsLsPM/viewform) to help with future development.

 = Screencasts =